Overview: Conditional Logic

 If the room being inspected equals the common room, then show the "common room" section, hide the "washroom" section, and hide the "warehouse" section.

-Else If statements allow you to define additional outcomes if the original If is not true.
+Else and Else If statements are both optional.
+They allow you to define additional outcomes if the original If is not true.

 If the room being inspected equals the common room, then show the "common room" section, hide the "washroom" section, and hide the "warehouse" section.